 SECTION 41.5.(h) G.S.
-105-164.3 reads as rewritten:
+105-164.3 reads as rewritten: "§ 105-164.3.
+Definitions.

-- (1b) Admission charge.
-Gross receipts derived for the right to attend an entertainment activity.
-The term includes a charge for a single ticket, a multi-occasion ticket, a seasonal pass, and an annual pass; a membership fee that provides for admission; a cover charge; a surcharge; a convenience fee, a processing fee, a facility charge, a facilitation fee, or similar charge; or any other charges included in gross receipts derived from admission. - (1c) Admission facilitator.
-A person who accepts payment of an admission charge to an entertainment activity and who is not the operator of the venue where the entertainment activity occurs.
+(1b) Admission charge. - Gross receipts derived for the right to attend an entertainment activity.
+The term includes a charge for a single ticket, a multi-occasion ticket, a seasonal pass, and an annual pass; a membership fee that provides for admission; a cover charge; a surcharge; a convenience fee, a processing fee, a facility charge, a facilitation fee, or similar charge; or any other charges included in gross receipts derived from admission.

+entertainment activity occurs.

+entertainment activity and who is not the operator of the venue where the